 With the aid of Laurence, her friends, and her priest, Caroline comes to see that another writer, “a writer on another plane of existence” is writing a story about her.
 She, and everyone around her, exist as characters within a fictional realm of an unknown author’s imagination.
 The Comforters is thus about the question of reality versus truth using a variation on the device of a novel within a novel.

 I’m conscious that this summary of the plot doesn’t truly convey how complex and convoluted this is as a novel.
 As it progressed I found it more and more confusing.
 I reached the final third hoping all the pieces would fall into place but they never did so I abandoned the book.

-I noticed that The Comforters was lauded by Graham Greene and Evelyn Waugh, both of whom saw a manuscript of the novel and encouraged Muriel Spark to find a publisher.
-Greene called it “One of the few really original first novels one has read for many years” while Evelyn Waugh deemed it ‘Brilliantly original and fascinating.’
-Waugh did however seem to suggest that the first part of the book worked better than the latter sections.
+Apparently The Comforters was lauded by Graham Greene and Evelyn Waugh, both of whom saw a manuscript of the novel and encouraged Muriel Spark to find a publisher.
+Greene called it “One of the few really original first novels one has read for many years” while Evelyn Waugh deemed it “Brilliantly original and fascinating.”

 I enjoyed the light comedy opening where we’re introduced to Granny Louisa and Laurence, a young man which a lively imagination who sees nothing wrong in opening letters addressed to other people or rummaging through the drawers of their cupboards.